 Disability.gov connects you to important information about disability benefits, health care and housing programs, as well as tools and resources for students making the transition from high school to college or work.
 You can also learn about programs in your community that can help you find a job, access transportation and get the services and supports you need to live independently.

 Search by drug name, active ingredient, or application number.

-A public service of the U.S. Administration on Aging that helps older adults and their caregivers find resources and services in their area
+A public service of the U.S. Administration on Aging that helps older adults and their caregivers find resources and services in their area by zip code

 FDA’s Mobile Medical Applications Guidance (43-page PDF)

 Contains nonbinding recommendations for Industry and Food and Drug Administration Staff.

 The FDA is responsible for protecting and promoting public health through the regulation and supervision of food safety, tobacco products, dietary supplements, pharmaceuticals, vaccines, blood transfusions, medical devices, devices emitting electromagnetic radiation, veterinary products, and cosmetics.

 Get alerts on life-saving food recalls and helpful tips for keeping food safe, from the trusted source for food safety information from the federal government.